data-positioning/datapos-connector-file-store-emulator/README.md

 # Datapos - Data Connector - File Store Emulator

-This repository contains the File Store Emulator data connector.
+A TypeScript library that implements the File Store Emulator data connector by Datapos.

 ## Installation